Upper School Clubs

 Prerequisites

-• Must be of sophomore, junior or senior classification
+• Must be of sophomore, junior, or senior classification

 • Maintain a B average or be in the upper third of their class in general scholastic standing